hisubram/mobilefoundation/android_jsonstore.md

 ```
 {: codeblock}

-This examples assumes that the document `{_id: 1, json: {name: 'yoel', age: 23} }` is in the collection.
+This example assumes that the document `{_id: 1, json: {name: 'yoel', age: 23} }` is in the collection.

 ### Remove
 {: #remove }
 Use `removeDocumentById` to delete a document from a collection.
-Documents are not erased from the collection until you call `markDocumentClean`.
-For more information, see the **MobileFirst Adapter Integration** section later in this tutorial.
+Documents aren't erased from the collection until you call `markDocumentClean`.
+For more information, see the **MobileFirst Adapter Integration** section.

 ```java
 Context context = getContext();